 Host businesses who subsequently employ a Wage Subsidy Participant on an ongoing basis are not eligible to receive a Wage Subsidy for that Participant, where they hosted the same Participant within the previous two years.
-See Not eligible - Prior Employment for details.
+Likewise, a Labour Hire Company is not eligible for a Wage Subsidy where they place a Participant with a host business who has previously employed the Participant within the past 2 years See Not eligible - Prior Employment for details.